Regulatory economics: In modern American politics

 The allure of free market capitalism remains present in American politics today, with many economists recognizing the importance of finding balance between the inherent risks associated with investment and the safeguards of regulation.
-Some, particularly members of industry, feel that lingering regulations imposed after the financial crisis of 2007 such as the Dodd-Frank financial reform act are too stringent and impede economic growth, especially among small businesses.
-Others support continued regulation on the basis that deregulation of the financial sector led to the 2007 financial crisis and that regulations lend stability to the economy.
+Some, particularly members of industry, feel that lingering regulations imposed after the 2008 financial crisis such as the Dodd–Frank Wall Street Reform and Consumer Protection Act are too stringent and impede economic growth, especially among small businesses.
+Others support continued regulation on the basis that deregulation of the financial sector led to the 2008 financial crisis and that regulations lend stability to the economy.

 In 2017, President Donald Trump signed an executive order that he claimed would "knock out two regulations for every new regulation."
 Trump made the claim: "Every regulation should have to pass a simple test.
 Does it make life better or safer for American workers or consumers?
 If the answer is no, we will be getting rid of it."